Willvlam/Onmuga/README.md

 Notes:
 - Draw It Out supports up to **8 players** per room; other games remain 2-player.

+Replay feature:

+- Every game now has a **Replay** button in the UI that resets the current room's game state so you can start a fresh round.

 How Draw It Out works:

 - Create a `Draw It Out` room and share the room code.